Table of contents

 BRCA: Most widely known as the “breast cancer genes,” BRCA1 and BRCA2 work to suppress breast tumors.
 When germline mutations cause the genes to no longer work properly, breast cancer often results.
 Certain mutations in these genes are also thought to contribute to pancreatic cancer.

 PALB2: This gene works as a partner with the BRCA2 gene to repair DNA and prevent cancer growth.
 Mutations in this gene are thought to contribute to both breast and pancreatic cancer risk.

 Acquired mutations are those that result from exposure to cancer-causing agents, such as tobacco smoke.
 This is why smoking is so closely related to a high risk of pancreatic cancer.
 Causes of other acquired mutations are unknown.

 Genetic testing and consultation with a genetic counselor may be able to assess your risk.
-Sometimes, this testing can be done from home such as through the companies Myriad Genetics, Color Genomics, CircleDNA, and Nebula Genomics.
+Learn more about diagnostic testing for pancreatic cancer.
+Sometimes, non-diagnostic testing can be done from home such as through the companies Myriad Genetics, Color Genomics, CircleDNA, and Nebula Genomics.